Does Insurance Cover Therapy For Mental Health Services?

 Psychoanalysis testing

 If you are looking for a mental health evaluation and official psychoanalysis testing from a licensed psychiatrist, you may have to pay the amount out of pocket, even if your insurance covers therapy.
 Many insurance companies do not offer coverage for official psychological evaluations.
-These tests may cost around $1,500-$3,000 or more, depending on the area and the provider you select.
+These tests may cost around $1,500 to $3,000 or more, depending on the area and the provider you select.
 You might be able to find cheaper testing if you go through a student program at your local university or contact local vocational rehabilitation services for financial support.

 Getty/Sarah Waiswa